 Context matters.
 Easy, and apparently obvious interpretation does not mean the interpretation is correct.
 Sprinkle continually makes the same grievous error that Dr. Robert Gagnon is adept at and so well known for.
 Read a verse, assume the context, slap God’s clear meaning to it, and call it a truth.
-When it comes to texts dealing with same-sex behavior in the BIble, this is a pattern not worth repeating but unfortunately does, over and over.
+When it comes to texts dealing with same-sex behavior in the Bible, this is a pattern not worth repeating but unfortunately does, over and over.
 That is sloppy work that damages LGBTQ believers.

 The scene that follows in Romans 1:26 – 28 is out of control, sex with lust, filled with passions and desire and largely non-procreative.
-Both the Jews and Gentiles alike would have seen this as over the top excesses.
+Both the Jews and Gentiles alike would have seen this as over-the-top excesses.

-Paul considers his audiences and is not only speaking to the Jews at the beginning of Romans, he is also addressing the Stoic Gentiles.
-When he introduces “nature,” and “natural,” Paul is speaking to the Gentiles in language they understand.
-To them, to be in harmony with nature, or to operate naturally, included: social and sexual male dominance, control of sexual lust, passions and desires, and participation in sex with an intent toward procreation.
+Paul considers his audiences and is not only speaking to the Jews at the beginning of Romans, but he is also addressing the Stoic Gentiles.
+When he introduces “nature,” and “natural,” Paul is speaking to the Gentiles in a language they understand.
+To them, to be in harmony with nature, or to operate naturally, included: social and sexual male dominance, control of sexual lust, passions, and desires, and participation in sex with an intent toward procreation.

 Make no mistake here all you (me included) heterosexuals, Paul has nothing good to say about passions and desires in marriage or out of it.
 He is anti-sexual passions, as were good Stoics who operated in harmony with nature.
 People, the Jews, the Gentiles, you, me, are to keep it under control and rein in those sexual passions.
 So, those of you who think your steamy heterosexual sex in marriage would escape Paul’s bony finger of condemnation, you are wrong.
 He is talking to you too.
 Uncomfortable, right?
 So much easier, and wrong, to make it about LGBTQ people rather than dig into what Paul was saying in the context of time and his beliefs.